Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.

 Forgetfulness is usually the first sign noticed by family members or doctors.
 Doctors and other health care practitioners can usually diagnose dementia by asking the person and family members a series of questions, such as the following:

-The person is also given a mental status test, consisting of simple questions and tasks, such as naming objects, recalling short lists, writing sentences, and copying shapes (see Symptoms and Diagnosis of Brain, Spinal Cord, and Nerve Disorders: Mental Status Testing).
+The person is also given a mental status test, consisting of simple questions and tasks, such as naming objects, recalling short lists, writing sentences, and copying shapes (see see Mental Status Testing).
 More detailed testing (called neuropsychologic testing) is sometimes needed to clarify the degree of impairment or to determine whether the person is experiencing true mental decline.
 This testing covers all the main areas of mental function, including mood, and usually takes 1 to 3 hours.
+This testing helps doctors distinguish dementia from age-associated memory impairment, mild cognitive impairment, and depression.

 With information about the person's symptoms and family history and the results of mental status testing, doctors can usually diagnose dementia.
 They can also usually rule out delirium as the cause of symptoms.
 Doing so is essential because delirium can be reversed if promptly treated.

 Blood tests are done.
-They include measuring blood levels of thyroid hormones to check for thyroid disorders and levels of vitamin B12 to check for a deficiency.
-Computed tomography (CT) or magnetic resonance imaging (MRI) is done to rule out abnormalities such as a brain tumor, normal-pressure hydrocephalus, a subdural hematoma, and stroke.
-However, some causes of the dementia (such as Alzheimer's disease) can be confirmed definitively only when a sample of brain tissue is removed and examined under a microscope.
+They typically include measuring blood levels of thyroid hormones to check for thyroid disorders and levels of vitamin B12 to check for a deficiency.
+Computed tomography (CT) or magnetic resonance imaging (MRI) is done to identify abnormalities that can cause dementia (such as a brain tumor, normal-pressure hydrocephalus, a subdural hematoma, and stroke).
+A special type of MRI (called functional MRI) or CT (called single-photon emission CT) is sometimes done to help doctors identify different types of dementia, such as Alzheimer disease, frontotemporal dementia, and Lewy body dementia.
+However, sometimes the cause of the dementia can be confirmed definitively only when a sample of brain tissue is removed and examined under a microscope.
 This procedure is sometimes done after death, during an autopsy.

 For most dementias, no treatment can restore mental function.
 However, treating disorders that are worsening the dementia sometimes slows mental decline.
-For people who have dementia and depression, antidepressants (such as sertraline and paroxetine—see Mood Disorders: Drugs Used to Treat Depression) and counseling may help, at least temporarily.
-Abstaining from alcohol can result in long-term improvement.
+For people who have dementia and depression, antidepressants (such as sertraline and paroxetine—see see Drugs Used to Treat Depression) and counseling may help, at least temporarily.
+For alcoholics who have dementia, abstaining from alcohol can result in long-term improvement.
 Drugs that may be making the dementia worse, such as sedatives and drugs that affect brain function, are stopped if possible.
 Pain and any other disorders or health problems (such as a urinary tract infection or constipation), whether they are related to the dementia or not, are treated.
 Such treatment may help maintain function in people with dementia.

 Creating a safe and supportive environment can be remarkably helpful, and certain drugs can help for a while.
 The person with dementia, family members, other caregivers, and the health care practitioners involved should discuss and decide on the best strategy for that person.